-This section introduces the Graphic User Interface (GUI), its menus and operating controls.
-If you want to skip ahead to learn how to record a clip, go to page 39.
-Skip to page 46 to read about playing a clip.
+This section introduces the Graphical User Interface (GUI), its menus and operating controls.

-The graphic user interface is the primary way to manage server operations.
-With it, you can control recording and playout, set up video and audio formats, map remote control ports to video channels, perform editing and make playlists.
+The graphical user interface is the primary way to manage server operations.
+With it, you can control recording and playout, set up video and audio parameters, configure the network and remote control ports, edit clips and make playlists.